Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 To install the project, clone the repository from Github and install the required dependencies.

 ## Documentation
-[Link to Backend README](./Backend/readme.md) In this documentation u can find more about our backend architecture. \n [Link to Backend Database README](./Backend/Database/readme.md) In this documentation u can find more about our database engineering. \n
+*[Link to Backend README](./Backend/readme.md) In this documentation u can find more about our backend architecture.<br>
+*[Link to Backend Database README](./Backend/Database/readme.md) In this documentation u can find more about our database engineering.<br>
-[Link to Frontend components README](./Frontend/my-app/src/components/readme.md) This documentation contains information abour our used component on the Frontend side. \n
+*[Link to Frontend components README](./Frontend/my-app/src/components/readme.md) This documentation contains information abour our used component on the Frontend side.<br>
-[Link to Frontend Admin README](./Frontend/my-app/src/components/Admin/readme.md) This documentation contains all the information about admin pages. \n
+*[Link to Frontend Admin README](./Frontend/my-app/src/components/Admin/readme.md) This documentation contains all the information about admin pages.<br>

 ```
 git clone https://github.com/Marcel-aka-Satum/ProgrammingProjectDatabases.git